 From 2013 come two Fiction Factory interview based featurettes, from Robert Fischer.
 Split-Screen Personality gives us director William Friedkin talking at length about the movie.
 Real Killer, Fake Nose interviews Richard Fleischer’s son, cameraman Richard Kline and actress Sally Kellerman, all of whom have interesting things to say.
 David Del Valle and Steve Peros contribute an audio commentary, and the package rounds out with a pair of trailers.
 Julie Kirgo’s expected incisive liner notes offer some real surprises — the movie fudges many of the basic facts of the case, and reportedly fictionalizes Albert DeSalvo’s split personality.

-On a scale of Excellent, Good, Fair, and Poor, The Boston Strangler Blu-ray rates:
+The Boston Strangler Blu-ray rates:

 Supplements: Isolated Score Track (M&E), Featurettes Split-Screen Personality and Real Killer, Fake Nose, Audio Commentary with David Del Valle and Steven Peros; AMC Backstory: The Boston Strangler; Fox Movietone Newsreel; Theatrical Trailers, Julie Kirgo liner notes.